 What is Sleep apnoea?

 Snoring is only a small part of the problem, and not everyone who snores has sleep apnea.
+However, those who have this problem are required to get sleep apnoea treatment.
 Sleep apnoea is a potentially deadly condition where instead of partially blocking the airway while you sleep, the muscles completely block off the passage.
 This causes you to wake up so you can manually start the breathing process, and can occur hundreds of times a night.

 Different types of sleep apnoea